Marbled cat: Threats

 The primary threat to the marbled cat is loss and degradation of forest as it depends on large tracts of intact forest.

 Forest loss is continuing across its range due to logging and expansion of human settlements and agriculture.

 Indiscriminate snaring is prevalent throughout much of its range, and also likely poses a major threat.
 It is valued for its skin, meat, and bones, but infrequently observed in the illegal Asian wildlife trade.

 During a survey in the Lower Subansiri District of Arunachal Pradesh, a marbled cat was encountered that had been killed by a local hunter for a festival celebrated by the indigenous Apatani people in March and April every year.
 The dead cat was used in a ceremony, and its blood was sacrificed to the deity for goodwill of their family and for ensuring a good harvest, protection from wildlife, disease and pest.

 Conservation

-Pardofelis marmorata is included in CITES Appendix I and protected over parts of its range.
-Hunting is prohibited in Bangladesh, Cambodia, Yunnan, India, Indonesia, Malaysia, Myanmar, Nepal, and Thailand.
+The marbled cat is included in CITES Appendix I, and hunting it is prohibited in Bangladesh, Cambodia, China, Indonesia, Malaysia, Myanmar, Nepal and Thailand.
 Hunting is regulated in Laos and Singapore.
-In Bhutan and Brunei, the marbled cat is not legally protected outside protected areas.
-No information about protection status is available from Cambodia and Vietnam.
+In India, it is protected under Schedule I of the Wild Life (Protection) Act, 1972.